mvries/PMC-tool/V1.0/README.txt

-This github repo was originally made for my master thesis project "Building an integrated plant microbiome MAG catalogue" A copy of my thesis is included in this git repo that contains additinal information on the tool and results that have been obtained.
+This github repo was originally made for my master thesis project "Building an integrated plant microbiome MAG catalogue".
+A copy of my thesis is included in this git repo that contains additinal information on the tool and results that have been obtained.

 This is in part a snakemake workflow.
-The snakemake workflow handles the sample downloading, quality control, normalisation
+The snakemake workflow handles the sample downloading, quality control, normalisation, assembly and subsequent binning with MAGSCoT

+After the binning, Taxonomy is assigned to the MAG set using an SSU linkage approach first reported by Lesker et al.
+The scripts and the instructions for the linkage procedure are in the linkage directory.